sagarrakshe/alphaTouch/README.md

 (Here's my  [file](http://paste.ubuntu.com/5747634/) for reference.)

-You need to reboot machine in order to take place the effect.
+You need to reboot your machine in order to take place the effect.